|Name||Lafayette County WMA|

 Deer, quail, turkey, squirrel, rabbits, and waterfowl (on Lake Erling).
 See current regulations for seasons and bag limits.

 Wildlife management practices are integrated with timber management practices to provide quality wildlife habitat and hunting opportunities.
-This area has been under a Quality Deer Management Plan including a 4-point on one side antler restriction and liberal doe harvest.

 |Recreation Other Than Hunting|